StrixSC/cp/README.md

-# Coding problems
+# Coding problems / Competitive Programming / anything else that acronyms to "cp"
-Coding problems from various sites